 #1 Makeup Brush

 Makeup brushes are primarily designed for blending makeup so designed perfectly for this job.
 I have a few brushes for blending my drawings, from blusher brushes to eye shadow brushes and used accordingly depending on the size of the areas I need to blend.
 They have a really delicate touch and blend very well indeed, with a smooth consistent flow.
+This is particularly important on pencil portraits as they can have very delicate tones on skin.
 The smaller firmer brushes are also very good but the firmer the bristles of the brush the harder it will blend.
 I use these type of brushes for blending larger areas of my artwork, I still revert to by blending stump/totillion for the finer detail areas that need blending.

 #2 Artist Brushes